HackWeiser360/CCFinder/README.md

 Then download the zip file under the green code button and extract it on the Desktop, then run the CCFinder-Win.sln file.

-The project was made with https://visualstudio.microsoft.com/vs/community/ so I suggest you use that version.
+The project was made with https [Visual Studio](://visualstudio.microsoft.com/vs/community/) so I suggest you use that version.

 Under Project> click build.